miiiiiYT/kiara/README.md

 For more info, read the license.

 ## Can I contribute to this code?
 Sure!
-But please contact the developers or join the discord before/after submitting your PR.
+But please contact the developers on discord (Metolix#7905, miiiii.#0880) or join the discord before/after submitting your PR.

 ## Credit
 ### Code